nicolasdonati/QMaps/README.md

     conda install -c conda-forge meshplot

 We provide jupyter notebooks and their corresponding python scripts to show how to use complex functional maps in the scenarii we propose in the paper.
+To that end, we provide FAUST re-meshed and SMAL re-meshed datasets in the ``data/`` folder.

 Namely, we show:
-* how to perform vector field transfer using complex functional maps, and a visualization of the transfer
+* how to perform vector field transfer using complex functional maps, and a visualization of the transfer.
+  * in ``VF_transfer.ipynb`` we load two shapes of the FAUST re-meshed dataset, get an accurate complex functional map using a reduced ground-truth functional map and transfer vector fields in a low spectral basis.
+  * in ``VF_table.ipynb`` we provide a script to compare our vector field transfer to that of Wang et al. and Azencot et al., as desribed in the paper.
-* how to use bijective Zoomout with discrete Optimisation (from Ren et al., SGP 2021) with our complex functional maps modification
+* how to use bijective Zoomout with discrete Optimisation (from Ren et al., SGP 2021) with our complex functional maps modification.
+  * in ``SMAL_example.ipynb`` we load two shapes of the SMAL re-meshed dataset and compute maps between them using these different Zoomout (complex or not) algoritms.
+  * in ``SMAL_table.ipynb`` we report the script used to get Table 3 (and Figure 9) of the paper.

 ## Citation
 If you use our work, please cite our paper.